irskep/summertunes/Readme.md

 cd client
 npm install
 cd ..

-# install Python dependencies
-mkvirtualenv summertunes
-pip install -r requirements.txt
-# if you have beets plugins, you may need to install them
-# into the virtualenv as well.

 # in a separate terminal, run this to invoke mpv with the settings from
 # your summertunes config: